sapegin/washingcode-book/manuscript/Naming_is_hard.md

 expect(getRelatedPosts(posts, {slug: 'c', tags: ['sleeping', 'tacos'], timestamp: 333})).toEqual([{slug: 'b', tags: ['cooking', 'sleeping'], timestamp: 222, weight: 222}])
 -->

 Here, the lifespan of the `sorted` variable is only two lines.
-This kind of sequential processing is a common use case for this technique.
+This kind of sequential processing is a common use case for the technique.

-(See a larger example in the Avoid Pascal style variables section in the [Avoid reassigning variables](#avoid-reassigning-variables) chapter.)
+(See a larger example in the “Avoid Pascal style variables” section in the [Avoid reassigning variables](#avoid-reassigning-variables) chapter.)

 #### Abbreviations and acronyms

-The road to hell is paved by abbreviations.
+The road to hell is paved with abbreviations.
 What do you think are OTC, RN, PSP, SDL?
 I also don’t know, and these are just from one project.
 That’s why I try to avoid abbreviations almost everywhere, not just in code.

 There’s a [list of dangerous abbreviations](https://www.nccmerp.org/recommendations-enhance-accuracy-prescription-writing) for doctors prescribing medicine.
 We should have the same for programmers.